wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 The following is the list of threats that I want to build attacks for:

-1. Attacker brute forces images to find incorrect predictions/labels (dumb and smart ML fuzzing) - Perturbation
+1. Attacker brute forces images to find incorrect predictions/labels - Perturbation
+2. Attacker applies smart ML fuzzing to find incorrect predictions - Perturbation
 2. Attacker gains read access to the model
 3. Attacker modifies persisted model file (backdoor and re-train)
 4. Attacker denies modifying the model file